lhami/sensometrics-r-tutorial-2024/docs/index.md

 1. Crash course in using R
 2. Creating, importing, and manipulating data in R
+3. Tidy Data Analysis: Rows, Columns, and Groups
+  1. What is tidy data?
+  2. Subsetting data
+  3. Chaining steps together
+  4. Making new variables
+  5. Groups of rows and split-apply-combine
+4. Tidy Data Analysis: Reshaping tidy data
+  1. Groups of columns
+  2. Combining data frames
+  3. Wider and longer data
+  4. Other data-wrangling utilities
+5. Data analysis outside the `tidyverse`
+  1. Correspondence Analysis overview
+  2. Working with binary, count, and character data
-3. Principles of tidy data analysis using `tidyverse`
+  3. Untidying & Retidying data
-4. Basics of data visualization in `R`/`ggplot2`
+6. Basics of data visualization in `R`/`ggplot2`
-5. Basic text analysis with `tidytext`
-    1. Dealing with character data
-    2. Units of analysis: tokenization
-    3. TF-IDF models
-    4. Sentiment Analysis
+  1. Built-in plots using ca package
+  2. Customizing plots with ggplot2

 ## How we're going to run {-}

 This workshop is going to be run with **livecoding**, as noted above.
-This means I won't be using slides or a prepared video, but running through code step by step to show how these tools are used in practice.
-I encourage **you** to also follow along with livecoding, because the best way to learn coding is to actually do it.
+This means we won't be using slides or a prepared video, but running through code step by step to show how these tools are used in practice.
+We encourage **you** to also follow along with livecoding, because the best way to learn coding is to actually do it.

 ### Recommended approach for livecoding {-}

-We recommend that you download the pre-made archive of code and data from the [workshop github repo](https://github.com/jlahne/eurosense-tutorial-2022).
+We recommend that you download the pre-made archive of code and data from the [workshop github repo](https://github.com/lhami/pangborn-tutorial-2023).
 This archive, when unzipped, will have a folder structure and a `.Rproj` file.
 We recommend that you close out RStudio, unzip the archive, and double click the `.Rproj` file *in that folder*, which will open a new session of RStudio with proper setting (like the home directory) for the files for this workshop.

 In that folder, you will find a `data/` folder with the necessary data for the workshop, and a script named `eurosense-workshop-all-code.R`.
 This latter file contains all of the code demonstrated in this workshop for your future reference.
-You can also follow along with the code at the [workshop's page hosted on github.io](https://jlahne.github.io/eurosense-tutorial-2022/) (which you're reading right now), and which will remain available after this workshop.
+You can also follow along with the code at the [workshop's page hosted on github.io](https://lhami.github.io/pangborn-tutorial-2023) (which you're reading right now), and which will remain available after this workshop.

 Once you're in RStudio, go to the `File > New File > R Script` menu to open a new script.
 We'll talk about how these work in a minute, but this is basically a workbook for you to store sequential lines of code to be run in the `Console`.
 It is where you can livecode along!
 Even though we are giving you all of the code you need right now, you will learn a lot more if you actively follow along, rather than just run that code.